oystein676/RegiSTORM/README.md

 # RegiSTORM
 The RegiSTORM project - To learn more about the project, please read our article (Link TBA).

+The GUI consists of three windows.
+In the first window, there is an overview listing of jobs, with the possibility to add or remove jobs, clear the list, and run the list of jobs.
+By clicking the ‘+’ button the user is led to the second window, where the user can browse for the .csv data files and choose the folder the results will be output to.
+Here the user can also define the main variables: fiducial size (diameter), variance limit and mean tolerance.
+In this window there is also a button ‘Advanced Settings’, which leads to the third window.
+Under the Advanced settings the user can decide whether to use Fiducial mode or Cluster mode, the registration tolerance for outliers and the channel-specific frame range to be considered in the registration.
+When the user has defined the job, they can click ‘add’, which leads to the job being added to the task list in the first window.
+When the user has defined all the jobs, they can click ‘run’ and the software will apply the algorithm to all the jobs defined in the task list.

 ## Using the software:
 Python needs to be installed on your computer to run the software.